fedoranimus/todoist-api/source/includes/_overview.md

 ```

-To retrive your user resources, make a Sync API request with the following parameters:
+To retrieve your user resources, make a Sync API request with the following parameters: